-- (a) Whether site preparation will be required to meet stocking. - (b) The general methods of site preparation to be used. - (c) The types of equipment, if any, to be used for mechanical site preparation and firebreak construction. - (d) The methods for protecting any desirable residual trees in accordance with 14 CCR 917.7 [937.7, 957.7]. - (e) Explanations and justifications for any exceptions or alternatives to the standard rules. - (f) A map identifying the boundaries of site preparation areas, if different from logging area boundaries, and distinguishing areas by type of site preparation activity. - (g) The name, address, and telephone number of the person responsible for conduct for site preparation activities. - (h) The estimated timing of site preparation operations.
+- (a) Whether site preparation will be required to meet stocking. - (b) The general methods of site preparation to be used. - (c) The types of equipment, if any, to be used for mechanical site preparation and firebreak construction. - (d) The methods for protecting any desirable residual trees in accordance with 14 CCR 917.7 [937.7, 957.7]. - (e) Explanations and justifications for any exceptions or alternatives to the standard rules. - (f) A map identifying the boundaries of site preparation areas, if different from logging area boundaries, and distinguishing areas by type of site preparation activity. - (g) The name, address, and telephone number of the person responsible for conduct for site preparation activities shall be provided prior to conducting site preparation activities. - (h) The estimated timing of site preparation operations.